-- 1) Sit in when my supervisor is meeting with a family to plan a funeral.
+- 1. Sit in when my supervisor is meeting with a family to plan a funeral.
 Debrief the experience afterwards in a supervision session.
 (2-3 times.)
-Work towards leading a meeting with a family. - 2) Provide some worship leadership as appropriate when there are funerals at my internship site.
-Lead and preach for at least one funeral if possible. - 3) Meet with a local funeral director to find out how they approach their meetings with families.
-Gain a sense of how the funeral planning process works and what funeral directors wish pastors knew.
-If there are not enough opportunities to lead funerals at my internship congregation, ask to be put on the list of a funeral home to provide pastoral services - 4) Ask to be set up as a regular visitor to a person who has recently experienced a loss.
+Work towards leading a meeting with a family. - 2.
+Provide some worship leadership as appropriate when there are funerals at my internship site.
+Lead and preach for at least one funeral if possible. - 3.
+Meet with a local funeral director to find out how they approach their meetings with families.
+Gain a sense of how the funeral planning process works and what funeral directors wish pastors knew. - 4.
+Ask to be set up as a regular visitor to a person who has recently experienced a loss.
 Visit 1-2 times per month to check in on the person, provide support and try to understand their emotional and spiritual needs in the midst of loss.
 Ask to be set up as a regular visitor with someone who is terminally ill or reaching the end of their life.
 Visit 1-2 times per month (or more frequently if the person is actively dying) with the person and their family if appropriate.
 Provide support and try to understand their emotional and spiritual needs.
-Talk through these visits during supervision once a month or as appropriate. - 5) Meet with congregation members who are part of the church's visitation team.
-Interview them about what they have learned about supporting people in grief. - 6) Theologically reflect on the nature of death and resurrection with my supervisor at least twice during supervision time.
+Talk through these visits during supervision once a month or as appropriate.

+- 5. Meet with congregation members who are part of the church's visitation team.
+Interview them about what they have learned about supporting people in grief. - 6.
+Theologically reflect on the nature of death and resurrection with my supervisor at least twice during supervision time.